woolkingx/HexFormer/README.md

-# 🧬 HexFormer: Dual Bit Symbol Architecture for Semantic Generation
+# 🧬 HexFormer: Dual-Foundation Architecture Model

 > A hybrid architecture for AI symbolic reasoning and semantic emergence,
 > grounded in I-Ching's binary combinatorics and 8-bit operational logic.